satishyc/importJob/README.md

 Subsequently, this data is stored systematically in MongoDB collections for further analysis and utilization.
 This approach enables us to maintain accurate and up-to-date financial records, facilitating informed decision-making and analysis in the realm of investments.

+To run this application,
+you need to update MongoDB connection details in the application.properties file and ensure that two collections are created:
+1. mutualFundPrices
+2. stockPrices

+Update the MongoDB URI, username, password (if applicable), and specify these collection names to seamlessly integrate and store data within MongoDB.